astrowander/acmb/README.md

 #### --subtract "/path/to/image"
 subtracts given image from their input
 ### Tests
 acmb is provided with a bunch of unit tests.
 If you want to run them please set the environment variable ACMB_PATH="/path/to/acmb/.
 It must store the location oh the main acmb directory (where you have downloaded it).
 Also you need to download the set of test files.
-It is too large to store it in GitHub, you can download it from Google Drive
+It is too large to store it in GitHub, you can download it from Google Drive https://drive.google.com/file/d/1whnWlp1ww4q_VxdOZxBYbZuihow6O_T3/view?usp=sharing.
+Unzip it and place into the "Tests" folder